Sisters of Charity HospitalShift: Shift 2Status:

 - Master's degree in Nursing required

-- Must be a graduate of an accredited Nurse Practitioner program within specialty area
+- Must be a graduate of an accredited Nurse Practitioner or Physician Assistant program within specialty area

-- Must hold current New York State Registered Nurse registration or be eligible for licensure in New York State and a current Neonatal Nurse Practitioner or Pediatric Nurse Practitioner New York State license.
+- Must hold current New York State Registered Nurse registration or be eligible for licensure in New York State and a current Neonatal Nurse Practitioner or Pediatric Nurse Practitioner or Physician Assistant New York State license.

 - National certification required within 6 months from date of hire: NCC certification as NNP and/or ACNN for PNP